ENGIE SA – Annual report – 31 December 2021

 Tihama (60%)

-The Group exercises joint control over TAG since the decisions about its relevant activities, including, for example, the preparation of the budget and medium-term plan, investments, operations and maintenance, etc., are taken according to a majority vote requiring the agreement of ENGIE and Caisse de dépôt et de placement du Québec (CDPQ).
-The Group holds potential voting rights but they are not yet exercisable.
-Consequently, this investment is accounted for using the equity method.
+The Group exercises joint control over TAG since decisions about its relevant activities, including, for example, the preparation of the budget and medium-term plan, investments, operations and maintenance, etc., are taken by a majority vote requiring the agreement of ENGIE and Caisse de dépôt et placement du Québec (CDPQ).

 Joint control – difference between joint ventures and joint operations